-Cloud computing has been all the rage the past few years.
-According to Forrester research, annual worldwide public IT cloud services spending has grown from $47.4 billion in 2013 to $107.2 billion in 2017.
-Software companies in both the B2B and B2C sectors are increasingly pushing toward cloud-based, software-as-a-service business models, but is it really worth it for your business?
+Cloud computing changed the way many businesses operate.
+Software companies in both the B2B and B2C sectors increasingly moved toward cloud-based, software-as-a-service business models.
+But is it worth it for your business?

 The debate almost makes it appear that your only two options are traditional cash registers and a cloud-based POS.
 There are still options that aren’t cloud-based, and some of the services that are even have localized features.
 Just as there are businesses of all shapes and sizes, so, too, are there POS platforms to match.